KDS (company): Surveys and studies

 KDS released the results of a survey the company took in 2013 asking business travelers about their company's travel safety.
-The survey found that 15% of travelers believed that their employers were unaware of their whereabouts and that an additional 23% regularly booked outside of the company defined booking processes.
+The survey found that 15% of travelers believed that their employers were unaware of their whereabouts, and that an additional 23% regularly booked outside of the company defined booking processes.

 Later that year, KDS and EPSA online surveyed 200 employees of companies of all sizes on expense fraud.
 Results found that 60% of employees thought cheating mileage expenses was justifiable because the system is poorly organized.
 85% of participants stated that they had never cheated in their request for the reimbursement of business expenses.
-The survey also found that employee reimbursement time on average is 17 days and could take up to month.
+The survey also found that employee reimbursement time on average is 17 days and could take up to a month.

 In 2016, KDS launched a survey devised to investigate the attitudes, actions and behaviors of UK and U.S. business professionals when booking and managing their work-related travel and reporting travel expenses.
 The survey questioned over 1,000 participants and revealed that almost one quarter (22%) embellish their business travel expenses by regularly rounding up business mileage claims by 1 and 10 miles per journey.

 Applications

-KDS developed door-to-door reservations tool Neo to manage travel booking and business travellers.
+KDS developed door-to-door reservations toll Neo to manage travel booking and business travellers.
 Describing the concept of open booking as "failure dressed up as innovation," Dean Forbes (previous KDS CEO) said KDS will emphasize Neo because he is confident it can sufficiently deter travelers from using alternative, unofficial booking channels.
 Open booking aims to collect data from bookings that take place on public websites.

-Neo

 KDS launched Neo, a door-to-door corporate booking tool, in January 2013.
-The tool provides consumers live street view and map overlays while displaying door-to-door itinerary time lines with steps including walking, driving, biking, rail, hotel, flights and dining.
+The tool provides consumers live street view and map overlays while displaying door-to-door itinerary timelines with steps including walking, driving, biking, rail, hotel, flights and dining.
 In November 2013, Neo had 11 active clients with over 300,000 profiles.

 In 2014, KDS developed the Neo expense solution including an optical character recognition tool, that captures data and turns it into text.
 The tool aims to get rid of the collection of receipts by uploading them to a user's expense system as a line item.
 The expense system is calendar based to provide users with context on when and how they incurred an expense.

 In 2015, the company rolled out the Neo Move mobile app for the iPhone and Apple Watch, branded as an ‘on-trip companion and guide’ by providing the traveler with real-time, location-based information and the ability to scan expense receipts on the go.